vladikcomper/md-modules/utils/convsym/README.md

     offset found in [input_file] after the base offset subtraction (if occurs).
     Default: FFFFFF

+  -range [startOffset] [endOffset]
-  -range [bottom] [upper]
+  -range @[startSymbol] @[endSymbol]
     Determines the range for offsets allowed in a final symbol file (after subtraction of the base offset).
+    You can specify something like "-range @MyStartSymbol @MyEndSymbol" instead of raw offsets to limit to symbols between MyStartSymbol and MyEndSymbol (inclusive) respectively.
-    Default: 0 3FFFFF
+    Default: 0 FFFFFFFF (covers the entire address space)

   -a
     Enables "Append mode": symbol data is appended to the end of the